usdot-jpo-ode/wzdx/README.md

 **What is the WZDx Specification?**
 The Work Zone Data Exchange (WZDx) Specification enables infrastructure owners and operators (IOOs) to make harmonized work zone data available for third-party use.
 The intent is to make travel on public roads safer and more efficient through ubiquitous access to data on work zone activity.
 Specifically, the project aims to get data on work zones to vehicles to help automated driving systems (ADS) and human drivers navigate more safely.

-**Why is WZDx being developed?**
+**Why was WZDx developed?**
-Improving access to work zone data is one of the top needs identified through the US Department of Transportation (USDOT) [Data for Automated Vehicle Integration (DAVI)](https://www.transportation.gov/av/data) effort.
+Improving access to work zone data was one of the top needs identified through the US Department of Transportation (USDOT) [Data for Automated Vehicle Integration (DAVI)](https://www.transportation.gov/av/data) effort.

 Up-to-date information about dynamic conditions occurring on roads – such as construction events – can help ADS and humans navigate safely and efficiently.
 Many IOOs maintain data on work zone activity.
 However, a lack of common data standards and convening mechanisms makes it difficult and costly for third parties – including original equipment manufacturers (OEMs) and navigation applications – to access and use these data across various jurisdictions.

 Inspired by [GTFS](https://developers.google.com/transit/gtfs/reference/), USDOT launched WZDx to jumpstart the voluntary adoption of a basic work zone data specification through collaboration with data producers and data users.
-Longer-term, the goal is to enable collaborative maintenance and expansion of the specification to meet the emerging needs of ADS.

-**Who is involved in developing WZDx?**
+**Who was involved in developing WZDx?**
 The [Federal Highway Administration (FHWA)](https://www.fhwa.dot.gov/) and [Intelligent Transportation Systems Joint Program Office (ITS JPO)](https://www.its.dot.gov/) co-led the early stages of the WZDx project and remain actively involved along with the [Bureau of Transportation Statistics (BTS)](https://www.bts.gov/), [Federal Motor Carrier Safety Administration (FMCSA)](https://www.fmcsa.dot.gov/), and others in the USDOT.

-Several data producers and data users voluntarily developed v1.1 of the specification in collaboration with USDOT, and have set up data feeds based on the specification.
+Many data producers have set up data feeds based on the specification.
 These WZDx-compliant feeds and their links can be found in the [Work Zone Data Exchange Feed Registry](https://data.transportation.gov/d/69qe-yiui).
-Data producers with feeds in the registry currently include: Texas Department of Transportation (TxDOT), Massachusetts Department of Transportation (MassDOT), Maricopa County Department of Transportation (MCDOT), and Iowa Department of Transportation (IDOT).
+Data producers with feeds in the registry as of February 2023 include:
+* Colorado Department of Transportation
+* Florida Department of Transportation
+* Iowa Department of Transportation
+* Massachusetts Department of Transportation
+* Maricopa County Department of Transportation
+* Maryland Department of Transportation
+* Metropolitan Transportation Commission (California)
+* Minnesota Department of Transportation
+* National Park Service
+* North Carolina Department of Transportation
+* Oklahoma Department of Transportation
+* Texas Department of Transportation
+* Utah Department of Transportation

-Going forward, the [Work Zone Data Working Group (WZDWG)](https://github.com/usdot-jpo-ode/wzdx/wiki), established under the Federal Geographic Data Committee (FGDC) Transportation Subcommittee (TSC) will maintain the WZDx Specification with the goal of publishing incremental updates to refine the features, attributes, and vocabulary needed to model work zone activity data.
+Development of WZDx versions 2.0 through 4.2 was overseen by the [Work Zone Data Working Group (WZDWG)](https://github.com/usdot-jpo-ode/wzdx/wiki), established under the Federal Geographic Data Committee (FGDC) Transportation Subcommittee (TSC) to maintain and update the WZDx Specification.

+**What is happening with WZDx now?**
+The U.S. DOT’s ITS Joint Program Office has engaged ITE and SAE on a new effort that will standardize the WZDx Specification and harmonize multiple work zone-related standards.
+The project began in late 2022 with public facing portions beginning in early 2023.
+The published standard will be freely available at the conclusion of the project.

 **How can I get help with implementation?**
 Review [Creating_a_WZDx_Feed.md](/Creating_a_WZDx_Feed.md) which contains information to assist in creating a WZDx data feed, such as the feed format, business rules, and validation tools.

-This project repository will be continually updated with resources to help with implementation - in the meantime, please make a [new GitHub discussion](https://github.com/usdot-jpo-ode/wzdx/discussions/new) if you need help implementing the WZDx Specification or have questions.
+The project repository will be updated with resources to help with implementation.
+If you have implementation questions, please make a [new GitHub discussion](https://github.com/usdot-jpo-ode/wzdx/discussions/new) if you need help implementing the WZDx Specification or have questions.

-The Federal Highway Administration is leading efforts, via the [Work Zone Data Initiative (WZDI)](https://ops.fhwa.dot.gov/wz/wzdx/index.htm#wzdi), to develop a standard approach for collecting, organizing, and sharing data on the “when”, “where,” and “how” of work zone deployment.
-As part of this effort, key documents have been developed and made publicly available:
+The Federal Highway Administration led efforts, via the [Work Zone Data Initiative (WZDI)](https://ops.fhwa.dot.gov/wz/wzdx/index.htm#wzdi), to develop a standard approach for collecting, organizing, and sharing data on the “when”, “where,” and “how” of work zone deployment.
+As part of this effort, key documents were developed and made publicly available:

 - WZDI Framework provides a conceptual architecture for work zone data systems for collecting, storing, disseminating, managing, maintaining and archiving work zone activity data.
 - WZDI Data Dictionary provides digital descriptions of work zone activities that enable and support transportation agencies and third party providers to describe and communicate work zone-related information to agency, private sector, and public users timely and seamlessly across multiple jurisdictions and regions.